twostars/OpenKO-db/README.md

 1. Run the scripts in ManualSetup that start with 1_, 2_, 3_, 4_ and 5_.
 2. Run the insert scripts in ManualSetup starting 6_.
 Note that you'll have to manually separate your batches into groups of 1000 or less.
 Our exports do not include pre-defined batches to make the git diffs more manageable, and so that the import tool can have an adjustable batch size for performance adjustments.
-3. Run the scripts in Views
+3. Run the create view and stored procedure scripts in 7_ and 8_ files
-4. Run the scripts in StoredProcedures